 We’re in an era of tougher loan approvals — As loan approvals become tighter and more scrutinized, some home buyers may not qualify and will have to back out of the deal.
 In this situation, you have the advantage of jumping in to “save the day.”

 Get the terms of the backup in writing — Once the seller agrees to accept your offer as backup, get a fully executed agreement, in writing.

-Please contact Joan Bang for an initial consultation to discuss your goals at (213) 675-3289 or by email at Joan.Bang@dilbeck.com.
+If you have any questions or would like to an initial consultation to review your home goals, please contact Joan Bang at (213) 675-3289 or by email at Joan.Bang@dilbeck.com.